Vacation rentals in Bar Harbor

 For generations, New Englanders have retreated to this craggy stretch of Maine’s coast, where lobster boats bob in the misty harbors of Frenchman Bay, and miles of pristine wilderness make this corner of the United States feel just as untamed as ever.
 Mount Desert Island is home to one of the top 10 most-visited national parks in the country, and Bar Harbor is the gateway.
 More than three million visitors come through each year, many on their way to explore the wilds of Acadia National Park, others just to soak in the charm of New England village life, from Northeast Harbor to Southwest Harbor to Bass Harbor (are you sensing a theme?).
 Clearly, the water defines life in these parts, whether you’re planning a kayak or canoe trip around the Porcupine Islands, or a creamy lobster roll at a seaside eatery in Hulls Cove.

-Top things to do in Bar Harbor
+What are the top things to do in Bar Harbor?

 Acadia National Park